 Then there’s the current high end models.
 Even when they don’t need multiple exhausts…even when multiple exhausts ad nothing in power, add weight and complexity, and are nothing but a styling gimmick - designers insist on them.
 What often happens is a performance model may have four outlets that are, technically, true exhausts - but they’re funneled from a single (or twin) pipes that branch out and often crossover from one side to the other.
 When that happens - you know things are starting to get ridiculous….

-While it’s great to see designers finally paying attention to the humble exhaust outlet, surely things have gone just a little overboard…haven’t they?.
-Now almost every new car has to have fancy exhaust tips, in order to stand out he real performance cars have to raise decibel levels to be heard above the din (so to speak)
+While it’s great to see designers finally paying attention to the humble exhaust outlet, surely things have gone just a little overboard, haven’t they?.
+Now that almost every new car has to have fancy exhaust tips, in order to stand out the real performance cars have to raise decibel levels to be heard above the din (so to speak)

-Now if all these late model high powered cars sounded like a 1960s big block muscle car - I’d be okay with it.
+If all these late-model high powered cars sounded like a 1960s big block muscle car - I’d be okay with it.
 Knock yourselves out.
 But many of the new exotics sound like mosquitoes on steroids - all high and whiny and seemingly designed to annoy people.
 Mission accomplished.
 Which begs the question- what are the boy racers going to do when everything becomes electric?